You’re new to WriteShop Primary. Now what?

 How should I organize WriteShop materials in our permanent writing center?

-When you have a semi-permanent or permanent writing center, a pocket-style organizer is great way to sort and store your WriteShop Primary worksheets and Advance Prep components.
+A pocket-style organizer is great way to sort and store your WriteShop Primary worksheets and Advance Prep components.
 You’ll want at least 10 dividers so you can group everything by lesson.
 Options include:

 Make adjustments as needed and keep the overall goal in mind—to provide your child with a successful year of learning how to write.